-Our Sherman Oaks Defective Product Attorneys at Mancini & Associates get it.
+Our California defective product attorneys at Mancini & Associates get it.
 As parents, you want to sleep.
 You want your child to feel safe and you want a product that a lot of people recommend.
 Fisher Price’s Rock n’ Play was that product for a lot of parents until the news that 10 infants died while playing or sleeping in the product.
 The Rock n’ Play’s reputation was set as a product that helps fussy babies or babies with reflux problems go to sleep.
 What parent wouldn’t buy a product to help their baby sleep?
 Sleep is not only vital to the development of an infant’s brain and body, but it gives parents a much-needed break too.
 However, if babies are left in the product without supervision they may roll onto their stomach or side causing suffocation and ultimately death.

 If you or someone you love has been injured due to a defective product then you need to seek legal assistance immediately.
-Our Sherman Oaks defective product liability attorneys at Mancini & Associates can help you get the compensation you need.
-We know we can’t erase what happened, but we can do what we can to bring justice on your side.
-Call 818-783-5757 or click here for a free consultation with our attorneys at Mancini & Associates in Sherman Oaks today.
+Our California defective product liability attorneys at Mancini & Associates can help you get the compensation you need.
+We know we can’t erase what happened, but we can do what we can to bring justice to your side.
+Call 818-783-5757 or click here for a free consultation with our attorneys at Mancini & Associates in California today.